joaoocb/simple-raffle/README.md

 npx hardhat ignition deploy ignition/modules/Raffle.ts --network NETWORK_NAME
 ````

-### Usage

-Usage instructions here...

 ## Security Considerations

-This implementation uses the block hash for randomness, which has limitations in terms of security and predictability.
+This implementation uses the block timestamp and hash for randomness, which has limitations in terms of security and predictability.
 Always exercise caution and conduct thorough testing before deploying to a live environment.

 ## Contributing